joshhjacobson/academic-kickstart/content/home/about.md

 # Welcome

-I am a fifth year Bachelor's/Master's student in Applied Mathematics at the University of Colorado Boulder.
-My Master's thesis involves the development of a novel ensemble forecast verification metric for spatial calibration in precipitation fields, supervised by Professor [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
-This summer, I will be joining [Jupiter Intelligence](https://jupiterintel.com/) as a Data Science Intern.
+I am a Master's student in applied mathematics at the University of Colorado Boulder where I'm engaged with the nexus of statistics, climate, and computer science.
+My thesis involves the development of a novel ensemble forecast verification metric for spatial calibration in precipitation fields, supervised by [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
 I have also been involved with the [Kasprzyk Research Group](https://www.colorado.edu/lab/krg/) where I developed visualization software for multiobjective optimization problems.
-Upon graduation, I plan to attend a PhD program in statistics or geography.
+Upon graduation, I am preparing to pursue a PhD in Statistics.

+This summer, I've been modeling regional sea level rise projections for the 21st century as a Data Science Intern at [Jupiter Intelligence](https://jupiterintel.com/).
+On the weekends, you can find me skiing, mountain biking, or general thrill seeking somewhere in the Rocky Mountains.